 In this context, an IT outsourcing service model is a framework used by vendors to structure and establish responsibility scopes and terms of engagement.

-Keeping the definition above in mind, let’s take a closer look at the three main service models for IT outsourcing.
+Keeping the definition above in mind, let’s take a closer look at the three common types of IT outsourcing models.